Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Business Risks

-Companies wishing to sell to China should commit to the highest level of corporate behaviour and familiarize themselves with the laws of their country and the penalties pertaining to bribery of foreign officials.
+Companies wishing to sell to China should commit to the highest level of corporate behaviour and familiarize themselves with the laws of their country and the penalties about bribery of foreign officials.

 Intellectual Property Protection – Selling to China Challenges